platformx-peakwork/endpoint-documentation/dev.platformx.peakwork.io/Guides/PlatformX.md

 ### Offer Data
 Accommodation Offer Data represents the price structure definition which references the entities defined in the Accommodation Base Data.
 Offer Data describes for **which price** specific combinations of room, board, length of stay, number of occupants, rate type are available.
-Currently, it is possible to transmit all offers of one accommodation contract to PlatformX in **one call**.
+All offers of one accommodation contract shall be transmitted to PlatformX in **one call**.
 ​
 While the PlatformX format was designed to be as straight-forward as possible, it still allows to accommodate sophisticated and flexible price structures, such as:
 * arrival-based **and** daily prices